Reliability Guide

 Buying Tips for the Ford B-Max (B299)

-• On 1.0 EcoBoost models, insist on proof of correct Ford-spec oil and check whether the wet belt has been replaced.
+• On 1.0 EcoBoost models, verify the use of correct Ford-spec oil to protect the wet-belt, and check that the coolant degas hose has been upgraded.